Marim60/Painter-Application/README.md

 # Painter-Application
-A small module that simulates painter application using winAPI
+A small module that simulates painter application using winAPI c++
 ## Table of Contents
 - [Features](#features)